Remembering the Lessons of Kundera and Hrabal’s Czechoslovakia

 How Two Writers Responded to the Pressures of an Authoritarian Government

 In August 1968, the Soviet Union invaded Czechoslovakia.
 Milan Kundera wrote about the tanks rolling through the streets of Prague in The Unbearable Lightness of Being.
 Alexander Dubček, leader of the country, was hauled back to the Soviet Union where he was roughed up and forced to sign The Moscow Compromise.
-This
+This saved many from executions and mass deportations to Siberia, but it also submitted the Czech people to their Soviet conqueror.
+Their loss included tightened restrictions on travel and work.
+It demanded the suppression of opposition groups and eliminated freedom of the press.
+“When

 The history of writers working under tyranny or in exile is long, and each example involves its own particular cruelties.
 From 1968 until 1989, Czech writers like Milan Kundera and Bohumil Hrabal were put in a particularly impossible position.
 They spoke and wrote in Czech, a language limited to a very small part of Central Europe—and a language that had fallen under the control of a sensitive and authoritarian government.